rafaelha/vscode-flamegraph/README.md

 -   `Flamegraph: Attach py-spy to running process` - Attach py-spy to a running process and display the results inline.
 The extension will ask for a Process ID (PID) to attach to.

 -   `Flamegraph: Attach py-spy to running process (native)` - Also collects profiling data from native (e.g. C++) extensions.
 This is not supported on all platforms.
 See this [blog post by Ben Frederickson](https://www.benfrederickson.com/profiling-native-python-extensions-with-py-spy/).

-## Usage

-1. Profile your code by running the `Flamegraph: Profile active file with py-spy` command.

-1. A new tab will open with the flamegraph and profiled timing info will be shown inline in the editor for all files where samples were recorded.
-Cmd + Click (or Ctrl + Click on Windows/Linux) on any element in the flamegraph to navigate to the corresponding file and line in the editor.

-1. Clicking on an element in the flamegraphs will zoom horizontally to that element.
-To zoom out, click on one of the parent elements.
-The flamegraph zoom will also affect the inline profile.
-The inline profile will show only the profiled timing info for the visible part of the flamegraph.

 ## Contributing